Skin cancer can be treated with more success if it’s found early. The way to find

 a family history of skin cancer, or have a weakened immune system.

-Your doctor can check you for signs of skin cancer as part of your regular health
+Your healthcare provider can check you for signs of skin cancer as part of your regular

-exams.
+health exams.
 Or you can see a dermatologist.
-This is a doctor who specializes in diseases
+This is a doctor who specializes in

-of the skin.
-The American Academy of Dermatology (AAD) also provides free skin exams
+diseases of the skin.
+The American Academy of Dermatology (AAD) also provides free

 free skin exams.